SureDeveloping/thrill-seeker-drf-api/TESTING.md

 ![Logo](/documentationfiles/logo2.webp)
 # Thrill Seeker API Testing

-The testing.md file provides an overview of all tests that have been carried out specifically with the Thrill Seeker API.
+The testing.md file provides an overview of all tests that have been carried out specifically with the Thrill Seeker API. <br>
+Return back to the [README.md](README.md) file.

 ## Content
 - [Code Validation](#code-validation)